jhb/auditd_tools/README.md

 Use

-    sudo ausearch --start today --raw --key fsaction | ./fileaction_events.py -
+    sudo ausearch --start today --raw --key fsaction | ./audisp_fsaction_plugin.py -

 to print events as a list of file changes.
-You can provide an optional key as the second argument to `fileaction_events.py` if you haven't filtered for it already.
+You can provide an optional key as the second argument to if you haven't filtered for it already in the input. (yes, this is the plugin)

 ## Background